 10. Las Vegas, USA

-Las Vegas knows how to party, and the city is the place to be if you’re looking for the grown-up version of costume parties where inventive cocktails have replaced candy bars.
-But Sin City also has its fair share of haunted places, too.
-There have been ghost sightings at several hotels, including the Luxor, MGM Grand, and Circus Circus.
+Las Vegas knows how to party, and the city is the place to be if you’re looking for the grown-up version of costume parties, where inventive cocktails have replaced candy bars.
+But Sin City also has its fair share of haunted places.
+Ghosts have been sighted at several hotels, including the Luxor, MGM Grand and Circus Circus.
 The Flamingo Hotel is said to be haunted by legendary Vegas personality Bugsy Siegel.